canvasxyz/canvas/docs/ref/contract.md

 | `timestamp` | A user-reported timestamp of their action. |
 | `blockhash` | Not currently used. |

 ## Import Styles

-Each contract can be declared either inline or as a separate file or string, which will be imported as an ES module.
-Contracts that are imported as an ES module will be run inside a QuickJS WASM container.
+Each contract can be declared either 1) inline, 2) as a separate file or string.
+Contracts imported as a separate file/string will be run inside a QuickJS WASM container.

-Some application platforms do not work well with the QuickJS WASM runtime.
+Some application platforms (e.g. certain React Native runtimes) do not work well with the QuickJS WASM runtime.
 For those applications, we recommend declaring your contract inline instead.